Aire de Savines-le-Lac

 Not to miss

-- Lac de Serre-Ponçon: swimming, boating and panoramas.
+- Lac de Serre-Ponçon: swimming, walks and water activities.